 - Meaningful Name: Particularly the suffix.
 In his manga, he is shown to be afraid of heights, a fear which he eventually overcomes.
 Also, the qualities of being a good leaper and having strong hindquarters are generally thought of as traits of Ancient SkyClan cats.

-- The Mentor: To Parsleyseed, Violetshine and Palesky.
+- The Mentor: To Parsleyseed, Violetshine, Palesky and Wrenpaw.

 - One Steve Limit: Averted.
 There's a ThunderClan warrior with the same name.

 Waspwhisker and Fallowfern's other son.